Sage-Bionetworks-Challenges/brats2023/README.md

 Branch: `brats_goat2024`

-Similar to BraTS 2023, BraTS-GoAT 2024 is also split into two evaluation phases:
+Similar to BraTS 2023, BraTS-GoAT 2024 is split into two evaluation phases:

 * **Validation phase:** participants submit <u>segmentation predictions</u> to be evaluated using the validation dataset